 The creator of Rambo meets another military icon: Captain America.

 In a secret stronghold in the United States, America’s Super-Soldier, Captain America, lies on a hospital bed, near death, ready to pay the ultimate price for his country.
 Meanwhile, in the battle-torn wastelands of Afghanistan, Marine Corporal James Newman is fatigued from months of endless combat.
 Assaulted by relentless tension, he can’t tell friend from foe.
 After he and his squad discover an enemy stronghold in a mountain cave, an explosion seals them inside.
 In the din of battle, with the smoky haze of the explosion mixing with the dust of the cave-in, the hand of a hero emerges: Captain America.
 Together they beat back overwhelming fear and stand as warriors.
 But is this Captain America real?
 Or is he just a ghost?
 And if he’s just a ghost, then who is the real hero?
-In Captain America: The Chosen, David Morrell explores the action and drama of Captain America with the same innovation that led to his renown as the author of First Blood and the creator of Rambo.
+In this six-part comic-book series, Captain America: The Chosen, David Morrell explores the action and drama of Captain America with the same innovation that led to his renown as the author of First Blood and the creator of Rambo.

 “A poignant, yet uplifting, story with psychological dimensions that transcend the genre…ingeniously plotted…beautifully drawn.”